Perle Converter team wins $10,000 Clean Energy Prize in Duke Startup Challenge

 Posted On:Monday, May 08, 2017 - 11:21 am

 The annual Duke Startup Challenge, a yearlong competition followed by an accelerator program, is designed to help Duke’s entrepreneurship community flourish.
-In 2016-17, the Duke University Energy Initiative offered the first-ever Clean Energy Prize ($10,000) in conjunction with the Startup Challenge, which is hosted by the Duke Innovation & Entrepreneurship Initiative and the Fuqua School of Business.
+In 2016-17, the Duke University Energy Initiative offered the Clean Energy Prize ($10,000) in conjunction with the Startup Challenge, which is hosted by the Duke Innovation & Entrepreneurship Initiative and the Fuqua School of Business.

 The Energy Initiative has awarded the 2016-17 Clean Energy Prize to the Perle Converter team: researcher Dr. Stefan Goetz and graduate student Chris Dougher.
 Their solution is a technology that can be used with solar panel systems, for battery storage, and in the growing electric vehicle market.